Built in 1987, Kitty started life as a house boat and looked very different from how she looks today.

-In 2016 the Kitty, which was formerly named Egremont was purchased by the Society from the Chichester Canal Trust.
+Kitty formerly named Egremont was purchased by the Society from the Chichester Canal Trust in 2016.

 Kitty underwent refurbishment and was repainted in the John Pinkerton colours in readiness for the Woking Canal Festival in August 2016 where she was first introduced to the public.